liaMr0/liaMr0/README.md

 <h2 align="left">👩‍💻About me:</h2>

 ###
-Computer Engineering passionate about software development and technology.
+Computer Engineer passionate about software development and technology.

 Recognized for:
 - 🚀 Fast learning and resilience